ChloeZhou1997/personalwebpage/content/evergreen/notes-beyondgoodandevil-ch1.md

 How did he work up to this conclusion?

 -   Nietzsche doesn't believe in the "impulse to knowledge" as the father of philosophy.
-Instead the impulse to knowledge steam from the need to use them as a tool.
+Instead, the impulse to knowledge stems from the need to use them as a tool.
 -   However, he believes whoever thinks of himself as creative and inspiring and certainly possesses that "impulse" are certainly